nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Precondition:** The Consultation exists in TAHub.

 **MSS:**
-1. User requests to remove a specific student from the consultation by providing the necessary details (Consultation Index, Student Index, Student Name)
+1. User requests to remove a specific student from the consultation by providing the necessary details (Consultation Index, Student Name)
 2. TAHub validates the inputs.
 3. TAHub removes the student from the consultation.
 4. TAHub displays the updated consultation list.